£

 Emotional support can come in many forms.
 The most fundamental layer of support is from your personal support network.
 Many of the emotions people experience when going through a blood cancer diagnosis are just normal adjustment reactions.
 Your clinical nurse specialist is also trained to provide emotional support as part of their role.
 Some people may wish to access formal counselling or psychological therapy and it is best to ask your treating hospital about this.
 Some hospitals have in-house support and others do not.
 You can also contact a blood cancer support line for help finding counselling services.

-How do I accept the impact that side effects are having on my day-to-day life?
+How do I accept the impact that side effects are having on my day to day life?

 Acceptance is not a single event, and it can go up and down for most people.
 Some days you might be able to take the side effects in your stride, whereas on other days these changes may bring up sadness or frustration.
 Try not to be hard on yourself if you do have moments of frustration.
 It’s not a sign of not coping.